 Corked: A wine with musty, mushroomy aromas and flavors resulting from a cork tainted by TCA (trichloroanisol).

 Crianza: A Spanish term for a red wine that has been aged in oak barrels for at least one year.

-Cru: A French term for ranking a wine is inherent quality, i.e. cru bourgeois, cru classe, premier cru, and grand cru.
+Cru: A French term for ranking a wine is an inherent quality, i.e., cru bourgeois, cru classe, premier cru, and grand cru.

 Denominacion de Origen: Spanish for ‘appellation of origin;’ like the French AOC or Italian DOC.

-Disgorge: The process by which final sediments are removed from traditionally made sparkling wines prior to the adding of the dosage.
+Disgorge: The process by which final sediments are removed from traditionally made sparkling wines before the adding of the dosage.

 Dosage: A sweetened spirit added at the very end to Champagne and other traditionally made sparkling wines.
 It determines whether a wine is brut, extra dry, dry, or semisweet.